Ragul1626/Led-control-using-Arduino/README.md

 ## RESULT

-### To design and implement a system for LED control using an Arduino microcontroller and a push button.
+### Design and implement a system for LED control using an Arduino microcontroller and a push button sucessfully